16 Notable alumni of

 -

-Katherine Karađorđević, is the wife of Alexander, Crown Prince of Yugoslavia, the pretender to the throne of the defunct Kingdom of Yugoslavia.
+Katherine Karađorđević is Crown Princess of Serbia by marriage to Alexander, Crown Prince of Yugoslavia, the pretender to the throne of the former Kingdom of Yugoslavia.

 -